ashdavies/talks/2019-07-09-working-with-dagger-and-kotlin/working-with.dagger-and-kotlin.md

 ## Default Parameters in Dagger

-^ Sinan

-- Dagger doesn’t recognise default parameters even with @JvmOverloads
+- Dagger doesn’t recognise default parameters even with `@JvmOverloads`
-- @JvmOverloads will generate all constructors with @Inject
+- `@JvmOverloads` will generate all constructors with `@Inject`
-- Types may only contain one @Inject constructor
+- Class can only have one `@Inject` constructor
 - Best practice to define an alternative annotated constructor

+^ For testing purpuse, if a new constructor needed dont use default param

 ---